daveribs/cpu-power-monitor/README.md

 1. Update Interval: Changes the rate at which the widget updates.
 2. Bold Text: Changes display text to <b>Bold</b>
+3. Choose RaplPath.
+You can find them in /sys/class/powercap/.
+Look for energy_uj.

 ### Note
 1. The widget displays power consumption in Watts.